Dolvido/rpg_character_generator/README.md

 # Dungeons & Fortress Character Generator

 The Dungeons & Fortress Character Generator is an innovative tool designed to enhance role-playing gaming experiences by automatically generating complex characters and managing dynamic, context-aware conversations during gameplay.
-Built with Python and leveraging the power of LangChain and OpenAI's language models, this tool creates characters for Dungeons & Dragons style games and supports ongoing character-driven interactions.
+Built with Python and leveraging the power of LangChain and Ollama's language models, this tool creates characters for Dungeons & Dragons style games and supports ongoing character-driven interactions.

 ## Features